citp/privacy-policy-historical/s/st/sti/stillwhite.com.md

 ####  5\.
 Do we disclose any information to outside parties?

-5.1 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+5.1 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information (other than what is outlined in section 2 above).
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
-However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 ####  6\.
-Online Privacy Policy Only

-6.1 This online privacy policy applies only to information collected through our website and not to information collected offline.
+Your Consent

+6.1 By using our site, you consent to our web site privacy policy.

 ####  7\.
-Your Consent

-7.1 By using our site, you consent to our web site privacy policy.

-####  8\.
 Changes to our Privacy Policy

-8.1 If we decide to change our privacy policy, we will post those changes on this page.
+7a.1 If we decide to change our privacy policy, we will post those changes on this page.